 Elsewhere in Title 22, Section 1072, the statute refers to the federal definition of short-term health insurance plans.
-So the six-month limit on the initial term only applies if the insurer wants to define pre-existing conditions as things that were diagnosed and/or treated more than 12 months before the application is submitted.
+So the six-month limit on the initial term only applies if the insurer wants to define pre-existing conditions as things that were diagnosed, treated, or symptomatic more than 12 months before the application is submitted.

 Insurers that offer longer short-term plans

 Most insurers have longer pre-existing condition lookback periods, so their plans are limited to six-month terms

 At least five insurers are limiting their short-term plans to no more than six months: Companion Life, Everest Prime, Independence American Life, LifeShield, and UnitedHealthcare.